diegoburgos/vicc-project/README.md

-The notes of the project are on the [notes](notes.md) file The bash program to execute all the policies is [executeAllSchedulers.sh](executeAllSchedulers.sh)
+The notes of the project are on the [notes](notes.md) file The bash program to execute all the policies is [executeAllSchedulers.sh](executeAllSchedulers.sh) The results of each scheduler are on this [Excel file](results/results.xlsx)

 ___

 # Vicc project: homemade VM Schedulers